Rosh HaAyin: History

 Contemporary Rosh HaAyin lies between several sites of historic habitation, with records of occupation dating back hundreds, thousands, or, in one case, hundreds of thousands, of years.

 Rosh HaAyin was founded in 1949 near the lands of the Palestinian village of Majdal Yaba, which was captured by Israeli forces in July 1948.
-The episode formed part of the 1948 Arab–Israeli War and the Nakba.

 The built-up part of Majdal Yaba lay to the south of contemporary Rosh HaAyin, on elevated land that today lies within the Migdal Afek national park.
 At the centre of the park is the ruin of a mid-19th Century fortified manor house.
 The ruins contain remnants of a crusader fort, Castle Mirabel, which was an important administrative location for the Crusaders until 1187, when it was taken by Salah ad-Din Yusuf ibn Ayyub, known as Saladin.
 It was known as Majdal Yaba by, at the latest, the early 13th Century, when it was recorded by geographer Yaqut al-Hamawi.

-To the north-west of Rosh HaAyin, in the contemporary Yarkon Park, lies the ruins of Ottoman fortress of Ras Al-Ayn (رأس العين), which was built following a decree issued in 1537.
+Northwest of Rosh HaAyin, in Yarkon Park, lies the ruins of Ottoman fortress of Ras Al-Ayn (رأس العين), which was built following a decree issued in 1537.

-Ras-al Ain means "head of the spring" in Arabic, a reference to the source of the Al-Auja river, which still springs up nearby, and is known in Hebrew as the Yarkon.
+Ras-al Ain means "head of the spring" in Arabic, a reference to the source of the Al-Auja river, which still flows nearby and is known in Hebrew as the Yarkon.
 The same phrase rendered in Turkish, pınar başı, was also used to refer to the location, and when rendered in Hebrew gives Rosh HaAyin, the name of the contemporary town a short distance away.
 A typical Arabic mispronunciation of the Turkish name, substituting "b" for "p", gave the fortress another of its local names: Binar Bashi.
 The crusaders knew the site as Surdi Fontes, or "silent springs."